+- 4233.
+Environmental Pollution and Control (4).
+Pr., BIOL 1020.
 Introduction to environmental science focusing on detection, sources and treatment methods for water pollution, air pollution, noise pollution, solid waste, and hazardous waste.
-Legal and regulatory background will also be presented.
-Field trips will be made, and laboratory exercises will focus on characterizing water quality.
+Legal and regulatory background also presented.
+Field trips made, and laboratory exercises focus on characterizing water quality. - 4240.

-4240.
 Ecosystems (3).
 Pr., BIOL 4203.
 A continuation of the study of ecology, focusing on key concepts at higher levels of organization.
-Topics include fluxes of energy and matter, temporal and spatial patterns, problems of ecological scale, and succession.
+Topics include fluxes of energy and matter, temporal and spatial patterns, problems of ecological scale, and succession. - 4343.

-4343.
 Histology (4).
 Pr., BIOL 1020, BIOL 1021.

-A study of the morphology and classification of animal tissues as well as the arrangement of tissues in organs and systems in vertebrate animals.
+A study of the morphology and classification of animal tissues as well as the arrangement of tissues in organs and systems in vertebrate animals. - 4353.

-4353.
 Cell Biology (4).
 Pr., BIOL 1020, BIOL 1021, CHEM 1200, CHEM 1201.
 A study of cell structure and function.
-The generalized cell, specialized cell, and the cell as an organism will be considered from the viewpoint of classical cytology and in terms of current biochemical, optical, and ultra-structural studies.
+The generalized cell, specialized cell, and the cell as an organism considered from the viewpoint of classical cytology and in terms of current biochemical, optical, and ultrastructural studies. - 4403.

-4403.
 Human Genetics (3).
 Pr., BIOL 3303.
 Facets of modern genetics relative to humans.
-Topics include gene splicing, forensics and genomics, as well as complex legal and social problems stemming from recent developments in the area of human heredity.
+Topics include gene splicing, forensics and genomics, as well as complex legal and social problems stemming from recent developments in the area of human heredity. - 4503.

-4503.
 Freshwater Biology (4).
 Pr., BIOL 1020, BIOL 1021, BIOL 2033.

-A study of the taxonomy and environmental relationships of biota of freshwater habitats.
+A study of the taxonomy and environmental relationships of biota of freshwater habitats. - 4513.

-4513.
 Invertebrate Zoology (4).
 Pr., BIOL 1020, BIOL 1021, BIOL 2033.

-A taxonomic survey of all major invertebrate phyla with emphasis on major anatomical and physiological features and life histories.
+A taxonomic survey of all major invertebrate phyla with emphasis on major anatomical and physiological features and life histories. - 4523.

-4523.
 Wetlands (4).
 Pr., BIOL 4203.

-An introduction to the role, value, distribution, variability, and structure of wetlands and to the legal and regulatory framework through which they are managed in the U.S. Emphasis is placed on biogeochemical processes unique to wetlands.
-Field trips will be made.
+An introduction to the role, value, distribution, variability, and structure of wetlands and to the legal and regulatory framework through which they are managed in the United States Emphasis on biogeochemical processes unique to wetlands.
+Field trips made. - 4533.

-4533.
 Conservation Biology (4).
 Pr., BIOL 4203.
 The application of ecological and genetic principles to conservation.
-Case studies include fisheries, habitat fragmentation, the use of corridors, rarity, extensions, viability analysis, endangered species, and the role of models in conservation biology.
+Case studies include fisheries, habitat fragmentation, the use of corridors, rarity, extensions, viability analysis, endangered species, and the role of models in conservation biology. - 4543.

-4543.
 Field Botany (4).
 Pr., BIOL 2023.
 An introduction to vascular plant taxonomy with emphasis on local vegetation.
-Weekly field trips will be made to different parts of the state and a plant collection will be required.
+Weekly field trips made to different parts of the state and a plant collection required. - 4603.

-4603.
 Molecular Genetics (4).
 Pr., BIOL 2010, BIOL 2011, BIOL 3303.
 Topics include the fundamentals of DNA structure, replication, mutation and repair, gene expression; recombinant DNA techniques; and applications of biotechnology in medicine, agriculture, and industry.